-An Audit Plan is completed in NC FAST for a random selection of cases for monitoring in all categories, such as approved, denied, and terminated RCA/RMA cases.
+An Audit Plan is completed in NC FAST for a random selection of cases for monitoring in all categories, such as approved, denied, and terminated RCA/RMA cases for large and medium counties.

 The monitoring sample size for large and medium counties will depend on the number of refugees resettled in the county, previous performance, and other factors identified by the SRO.
-The sample size of cases for large counties will not be less than 15 per year, unless the total number of recipients falls under that number, or more than 35 cases.
+However, the sample size of cases for large counties will consist of a minimum of 15 cases unless the total number of cases falls below that number, or more than 35 cases.

-The monitoring sample size for small counties which have at least one RCA recipient, and no more than 10 cases will be randomly selected by the SRO for county desk-top monitoring.
+The monitoring sample size for small counties which have at least one RCA recipient, and no more than 10 cases will be randomly selected by the SRO for a desk review.

-Review & Performance Improvement Plan (PIP)
+330.06 Process of Review & Performance Improvement Plan (PIP)

 The SRO consultant conducting the monitoring notifies the county of the sample of cases selected for review via email correspondence in advance of the monitoring visit.
-The monitor instructs the county staff to pull all verifications necessary to confirm compliance and confirm accurate and timely processing of applications with the funding criteria for the RCA and RMA programs.
+The consultant instructs the county staff to pull all verifications necessary to confirm compliance and confirm accurate and timely processing of applications with the funding criteria for the RCA and RMA programs.
 Onsite monitoring is preferable to facilitate a partnership with the county staff and North Carolina Refugee Service Providers to discuss expectations, and potential outcomes of the performance monitoring process.
-However, under special circumstances, desktop monitoring may be substituted for onsite monitoring to ensure counties are monitored as required.
+However, under special circumstances, a desk review may be substituted for onsite monitoring to ensure counties are monitored as required.

-Onsite Monitoring - The onsite monitoring visit will include an entrance interview with the program Director and any staff s/he wishes to have present.
-The SRO consultant conducting the monitoring selects a sample of cases to be reviewed during each on-site monitoring visit to ensure complete and accurate documentation regarding client eligibility, appropriate payment level and compliance with all performance requirements.
+Onsite Monitoring - The onsite monitoring visit will include an entrance interview with the program Director and any staff s/he would like to have present.
+The SRO consultant conducting the monitoring selects a sample of cases to be reviewed during each onsite monitoring visit to ensure complete and accurate documentation regarding client eligibility, appropriate payment level and compliance with all performance requirements.
 An exit interview provides the opportunity for discussion regarding the results of the county performance monitoring process.

-Desktop Monitoring - The SRO consultant conducting the monitoring selects a sample of cases to be reviewed for the desktop monitoring process.
+Desk Review- The SRO consultant conducting the monitoring selects a sample of cases to be reviewed.
 Counties are sent an informative letter with a monitoring checklist and a sample case list of requested items for them to submit copies of case file narratives, and other required documents and forms for desktop monitoring.
 The purpose of the monitoring is to ensure complete and accurate documentation regarding client eligibility, appropriate payment level and compliance with all performance requirements.
-Opportunities are provided for discussion regarding the results of the county performance monitoring process through a telephone conference or an on-site exit visit.
+Opportunities are provided for discussion regarding the results of the county performance monitoring process through a telephone conference or an on-site exit visit is scheduled.